-- a. the information is disclosed in the course of the employee's duties; or - b. the information is disclosed in accordance with an authorisation given by the Director-General; or - c. the disclosure is otherwise authorised by law; or - d. the information that is disclosed: - (i) is already in the public domain as the result of a disclosure of information that is lawful; and - (ii) can be disclosed without disclosing, expressly or by implication, other information to which paragraphs J2.13 and J2.14 applies.
+- J2.15 Paragraphs J2.13 and J2.14 do not prevent a disclosure of information by an employee if: - a. the information is disclosed in the course of the employee's duties; or - b. the information is disclosed in accordance with an authorisation given by the Director-General; or - c. the disclosure is otherwise authorised by law; or - d. the information that is disclosed: - i. is already in the public domain as the result of a disclosure of information that is lawful, - ii. can be disclosed without disclosing, expressly or by implication, other information to which paragraphs J2.13 and J2.14 applies.

-J2.16 Paragraphs J2.13 and J2.14 do not limit the authority of the Director-General to give lawful and reasonable directions in relation to the disclosure of information.

-J2.17 Under section 70 of the Crimes Act 1914, it is an offence for an employee to publish or communication any fact or document which comes to the employee's knowledge, or into the employee's possession, by virtue of being a Commonwealth officer, and which it is the employee's duty not to disclose.
+- J2.16 Paragraphs J2.13 and J2.14 do not limit the authority of the Director-General to give lawful and reasonable directions in relation to the disclosure of information. - J2.17 Under section 70 of the Crimes Act 1914, it is an offence for an employee to publish or communication any fact or document which comes to the employee's knowledge, or into the employee's possession, by virtue of being a Commonwealth officer, and which it is the employee's duty not to disclose.